findawei/opensonsor/README.md

 npm i

-npm run dev to run server and client
+To run server and client
+npm run dev